spenserblack/git-lazy-commit/README.md

 ## Description

-This provides the `git lzc` command.
+This provides the `git lazy-commit` command.
 This command can be used in situations where you don't really care about choosing which changes to track or writing your commit message -- you just want to commit your work.

-By its nature, `git lzc` can very easily add accidental changes to the git history if the user isn't careful.
+By its nature, `git lazy-commit` can very easily add accidental changes to the git history if the user isn't careful.
 So, while this tool may be appealing to git beginners, its target audience is actually experienced git users who know when they want to break